 Graetz produced reel to reel tape recorders from 1961 to 1964 which were manufactured in Germany.
 These tape recorders targeted the consumer market.
 Graetz tape recorders used tube electronics.
-The company produced 2 track machines with 110-120 voltage for the North American market.
+The company produced 2 track machines available in 220-240v voltages.

 1866 Albert Graetz founded the company Ehrich & Graetz metalworks in Berlin with Emil Ehrich, for manufacturing of lamps, burners, stoves and heating furnaces for liquid and gaseous fuels.

 1887 Ehrich dies.
 Graetz sons Max and Adolf take over the business.

 1899 Company grew rapidly, factories were built in Berlin, in the United States, France, the UK, and Bombay

 1910 Max Graetz developed Petromax Lantern

 1925 Started producing radios, and other electrical appliances under the name Graetzor and distributed radios of Elektro-Watt GmbH (Wattophon), Dresden.

 1945 Factory was claimed by the Russian army, Graetz business and family estate were expropriated and exploited by Soviet management